CompletelyUnbelievable/BDAddons/Themes/intrnl/README.md

-A theme(s) developed as part of the The Revitalization Project.
+Theme(s) developed as part of the The Revitalization Project.

 # intrnl's Themes